pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 19.01.2021

+Did a few things.
+Added the option of not merging annotations (adding predicted and gdt annotations to separate columns) and extracted a table of tentatives.

+Now, I want to align C2 (and C2-C2_1) and ALS2CR11 to see if they're homologues.
+I found out hhalign doesn't support HMMER profiles so I will have to use hhmake from seed alignments.

+Seed alignments are in Stockholm format so used reformat.pl to convert them into a3m.
+Used hhmake to build .hhm profiles from a3m.
+Used hhalign to align them.
+Not sure about what the results mean.
+E-mailed advisor about this.

+---
+To-do for later:
+- [ ] Note overlapping and conflicting hits
+- [ ] Get all sequences with annotations of C2 and C2 + GBL into one big alignment and put them in something like FastTree
+- [ ] Get number of unknowns (according to the ground truth, gdt) in clusters with 10-19 sequences
+- [ ] Make histograms of:
+    - [ ] Number of sequences in clusters of particular size (# of sequences vs cluster size e.g. clusters with 11 sequences total 300 sequences)
+    - [ ] Number of unknown sequences (according to gdt) in clusters of particular size
+- [ ] Get started on drawing domain with multiple annotations
 ## 18.01.2021

 Didn't do much today, removed NOA36 from the tentative list and separated NUP from PNP_UDP, although some clusters are now mixed PNP_UDP_1 and NUP.